schoeberl/wildcat/README.md

 # Wildcat

-Implementation variations of RISC-V for education.
+Implementation of variations of RISC-V cores for education.

 This repository contains an ISA simulator and hardware implementations of the RISC-V instruction set architecture.